someobserver/recurgence/architects/turing/index.md

 > *"I propose to ask, not 'Can machines think?', but 'Can machines do what we (as thinking entities) can do?'"*

-Reframing it like that was a recognition that thinking itself is a self-referential process: minds modeling the state of other minds Systems simulating other systems.
+Reframing it like that was a recognition that thinking itself is a self-referential process: minds modeling the state of other minds, systems simulating other systems.
 He shifted the question from essence to behavior, from identity to pattern:

 **Consciousness is not what you are, but what you do.**